Malarne/discord_cogs/README.md

 English translation is planned, just have to make the display look better first (it really is awful)
 NB: This cog may break randomly, for more updated version, use the one under WebLeveler branch, just note it'll work only on dev version until 3.1 version of Red is released

+# Apex

+A cog to display informations about Apex !
+Just note that it can only display informations you have a tracker on your hero.
+NB: just like League, it'll work only on dev version until 3.1 is released.

 # Leveler
 Require Pillow (pip3 install Pillow)